inclusive-design/wp-a11y-theme/readme.txt

 = Does this theme support any plugins? =

-_s includes support for Infinite Scroll in Jetpack.
+a11y includes support for Infinite Scroll in Jetpack.

 == Changelog ==